 For most people, this is where the story ends.

 But for Jim and Jack, we’re at the start of their story.
 Jack realized that not accepting credit cards is a huge problem for anyone in business.
 And for Jack, this wasn’t right or fair.
-Jack believed that commerce should be both easy and accessible for everyone.
+Jack believed that commerce should be both easy and accessible to everyone.

 This is where our story gets interesting.